partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 * 👉Yes! explain
 * I know, I'm good

-Barley is trying desperately to save you!
+Barkley is trying desperately to save you!
 Momo, you have to cheer him on!
 To cheer, tap the [A button] repeatedly, as fast as you can!
 You can do it, Momo-chan!

-Momo: Please, you can do it, Barley!
+Momo: Please, you can do it, Barkley!

-Momo: Barley, give it all you've got!
+Momo: Barkley, give it all you've got!

-Momo: Hang in there, Barley!
+Momo: Hang in there, Barkley!

 Momo: You can do it!

-Momo: You can do it, Barley!
+Momo: You can do it, Barkley!

-Momo: Just a little more, Barley!
+Momo: Just a little more, Barkley!

 Momo: Almost there!!